chandrunarayan/idmd/lessons/week6/plan.md

 ## Week of Mar 1

 ### [Online book Getting Started with P5JS](https://drive.google.com/file/d/18kfdShfj79ISxFTn-iw1ahFTtuFY-KF9/view?usp=sharing)
-* Open your local copy you have previoosly downloaded to yout laptop.
+* Open your local copy you have previously downloaded to yout laptop.
 If not download above and open locally.
-* Chapter 4 - Repetition
+* Chapter 4 Repetition

 ## Lessons
 * Create and access Array elements